 - Have your kids do the majority of the work.
 This will ensure they know where to find things, and also will empower them to take responsibility for their belongings and their experience at camp.

 - Packing cubes can be a big help in keeping your kids’ clothing organized.
 Opt for a set that includes laundry bags so your children don’t end up throwing their muddy socks in with their fresh shirts.
-You can order affordable options on Lazada, such as this set of six for 306 THB.

 - Pack flip flops.
 Slip-on sandals allow feet to breathe while still offering protection from bugs and rocks, which is great for just milling around camp during downtime.